-Annually, the School will assess the reading skills of each student enrolled in grades 1 to 3 by September 30, and in kindergarten by November 1, and will identify students who are reading below grade level, except those students with cognitive disabilities or other disabilities as authorized by the Ohio Department of Education on a case-by-case basis.
-The students' classroom teachers shall be involved in the assessment and identification of students reading below grade level, however such assessment may be administered electronically using live, two-way video and audio connections if the teacher administering the assessment is in a separate location from the student.
+Annually, the School will assess the reading skills of each Student enrolled in grades 1 to 3 by September 30, and in kindergarten by November 1, and will identify Students who are reading below grade level, except those Students with cognitive disabilities or other disabilities as authorized by the Ohio Department of Education on a case-by-case basis.
+The Students' classroom teachers shall be involved in the assessment and identification of Students reading below grade level, however such assessment may be administered electronically using live, two-way video and audio connections if the teacher administering the assessment is in a separate location from the Student.

-Beginning with the 2019-2020 school year, the School will do the following for students reading below grade level, or for all students if less than 80% of the students at the School score at the proficient level or higher in the third grade English language arts assessment:
+School will do the following for Students reading below grade level, or for all Students if less than 80% of the Students at the School score at the proficient level or higher in the third grade English language arts assessment:

-- Provide written notification to the student's parent(s) that includes the following: - A statement that the student has been identified as having a substantial deficiency in reading; - A description of the current services that are provided to the student; - A description of the proposed supplemental instructional services and supports that will be provided to the student that are designed to remediate the identified areas of reading deficiency; - A statement that if the student receives a score within a certain range on the assessment to measure English and language arts skills, the student will be retained unless the student is exempt; - A statement that the assessment is not the sole determinant of promotion and that additional evaluations and assessments are available to assist the School and parent(s) in knowing whether the student is reading at or above grade level and is ready for promotion; and

-• A statement that connects the child's proficiency level in reading to long-term outcomes of success related to proficiency in reading.

-Provide intensive reading instruction services and regular diagnostic assessments to the student immediately following identification of a reading deficiency, including research-based reading strategies aligned with the "Science of Reading" that have been shown to be successful in improving reading among low-performing readers and targeted at the student's identified deficiencies.

-Develop a reading improvement and monitoring plan within sixty (60) days after receiving the student's results on the diagnostic assessment.
-The plan must include:

-- Identification of the student's specific reading deficiencies; - A description of the additional instructional services and support that will be provided to the student to remediate the identified reading deficiencies; - Opportunities for the student's parent(s) to be involved in the instructional services and support; - A process for monitoring the extent to which the student receives the instructional services and support; - A reading curriculum during regular school hours that does all of the following: assists students to read at grade level, provides scientifically based and reliable assessment, and provides initial and ongoing analysis of each student's reading process; - A statement that if the student fails to attain a level designated by the Ohio Board of Education on the assessment to measure skill in English language arts expected by the end of the third grade, the student may be retained in the third grade; and - Opportunities for high-dosage tutoring of additional instruction at least three (3) days per week or 50 hours over 36 weeks, which shall align with the student's classroom instruction through a stateapproved vendor or a locally approved opportunity that aligns with high-dosage tutoring best practices.
+- Provide written notification to the Student's legal guardian(s) that includes the following: - A statement that the Student has been identified as having a substantial deficiency in reading - A description of the current services that are provided to the Student - A description of the proposed supplemental instructional services and supports that will be provided to the Student that are designed to remediate the identified areas of reading deficiency - A statement that if the Student receives a score within a certain range on the assessment to measure English and language arts skills, the Student will be retained unless the Student is exempt - A statement that the assessment is not the sole determinant of promotion and that additional evaluations and assessments are available to assist the School and legal guardian(s) in knowing whether the Student is reading at or above grade level and is ready for promotion, and - A statement that connects the child's proficiency level in reading to long-term outcomes of success related to proficiency in reading. - Provide intensive reading instruction services and regular diagnostic assessments to the Student immediately following identification of a reading deficiency, including research-based reading strategies aligned with the "Science of Reading" that have been shown to be successful in improving reading among low-performing readers and targeted at the Student's identified deficiencies. - Develop a reading improvement and monitoring plan within sixty (60) days after receiving the Student's results on the diagnostic assessment.
+The plan must include: - Identification of the Student's specific reading deficiencies - A description of the additional instructional services and support that will be provided to the Student to remediate the identified reading deficiencies - Opportunities for the Student's legal guardian(s) to be involved in the instructional services and support - A process for monitoring the extent to which the Student receives the instructional services and support - A reading curriculum during regular school hours that does all of the following: assists Students to read at grade level, provides scientifically based and reliable assessment, and provides initial and ongoing analysis of each Student's reading process - A statement that if the Student fails to attain a level designated by the Ohio Board of Education on the assessment to measure skill in English language arts expected by the end of the third grade, the Student may be retained in the third grade, and - Opportunities for high-dosage tutoring of additional instruction at least three (3) days per week or 50 hours over 36 weeks, which shall align with the Student's classroom instruction through a state-approved vendor or a locally approved opportunity that aligns with high-dosage tutoring best practices.